Arrows Grand Prix International: TWR Arrows

 Supertec was bought out by Renault at the end of 2000, which could have caused the team to take on expensive customer engines for 2001.
 As a result, a switch to Asiatech (rebadged Peugeot) V10s in 2001 and the loss of a lot of staff including team manager Steve Nielsen and designer Eghbal Hamidy left the team significantly weaker in 2001 when Tom Walkinshaw decided to replace de la Rosa with F1 debutant Enrique Bernoldi.
 The team struggled through the season and Verstappen scored the team's only point in Austria.

 For 2002, Walkinshaw made a deal to use customer Jaguar-spec Cosworth V10 engines in order to help Jaguar become a competitive team and retained Bernoldi (with support from Red Bull) but dropped Verstappen in favour of Heinz-Harald Frentzen, who became available when Prost Grand Prix closed down.
 This caused Verstappen successfully to sue for breach of contract.
 That year also saw a costly payout to Pedro Diniz after unsuccessfully suing the Brazilian, who had taken his funding to Sauber for 1999.
 The team faced a third litigation from Frentzen, who was contracted on a race-by-race basis and who had not yet been paid.
 Mounting debts including money owed to Cosworth spelled the end.
 Allied to sponsorship problems, Arrows ran out of money in the mid-season and did not appear at all the races at the end of the year, their drivers deliberately failing to qualify for the French Grand Prix.

 Negotiations were undertaken throughout the season with potential investors to buy into the team or buy it outright, such as Craig Pollock, who had just been ousted from BAR and twice made an offer for the team, and Dietrich Mateschitz.

 The team went into liquidation at the end of the season, also forcing TWR to close.

-A consortium fronted by Phoenix Finance – run by Charles Nickerson, a friend of Walkinshaw – purchased part of the team's assets, specifically the engines, believing that together with their purchase of old Prost Grand Prix assets, it would gain them entrance for the 2003 season.
-However, their application was rejected by the FIA.
+The FIA rejected Arrows' entry application for the 2003 season prior to start date in Australia.

-In their chequered history, Arrows set the unenviable record of 382 races without a win, although they collected nine podium finishes (1 under Footwork) including five second places.
+In their chequered history, Arrows set the unenviable record of 382 races without a win, although they collected nine podium finishes (one under Footwork) including five second places.